 - Keep tools indoors, preferably hanging up when possible.

-- For small hand-held tools, you can keep them in pot filled with sand mixed with an oil like 3-IN-ONE Multi-Purpose Oil.
-This helps clean and condition the metal between uses.
+- For small hand-held tools, you can keep them in a pot filled with sand mixed with oil to help clean and condition the metal between uses.

 Additional tips for pruners, the workhorse of the garden:

 Between winter clean up and harvesting, our pruners probably get the most work of any garden tools during the entire gardening season.
 For that reason, we often spend more money on quality pruners.